caggursoy/phdSideQuests/pug23Cal/README.md

 ### pug23Cal

 Works only for PuG23 :)
-Reads the PuG23 program from the PDF and pushes the events into a GCal where you can subsribe and follow from your apps!
+Reads the PuG23 program from the PDF and pushes the events into a GCal where you can subscribe and follow from your apps!

 ## Built With